-- Run the openssl pkcs12 command, as follows: openssl pkcs12 -in admin.pl2 -out admin.pem When you run this command you are prompted to enter, first of all, the pass phrase for the admin.pl2 file and then to enter a pass phrase for the newly created admin.pem file. - 2.
+- Run the openss1 pkcs12 command, as follows: openss1 pkcs12 -in admin.p12 -out admin.pem When you run this command you are prompted to enter, first of all, the pass phrase for the admin.p12 file and then to enter a pass phrase for the newly created admin.pem file. - 2.
 The admin.pem file generated in the previous step contains a CA certificate, an application certificate, and the application certificate's private key.
-Before you can use the admin.pem file with the opensol test client, however, you must remove the CA certificate from the file.
+Before you can use the admin.pem file with the openssl test client, however, you must remove the CA certificate from the file.
 That is, the file should contain only the application certificate and its private key.

-For example, after deleting the CA certificate from the admin.pem file, the contents of the file should look something like the following:
+For example, after deleting the CA certificate from the admin.pem file, the contents of the file should look something